 There are four main abrasive grains, each with their own set of characteristics and plus points.
 Some best suited only for prep jobs, and some that work well with sanding metal.

-Aluminium Oxide Sanding Belts
+Aluminum Oxide Sanding Belts

 Zirconia Alumina Sanding Belts

 Zirconia grain is well suited to high pressure machining and grinding applications.
-Usually a blue color, these types of sanding belts are considerably tougher than aluminium oxide belts.
-In fact, they're usually around five times tougher than their aluminium oxide counterparts.
+Usually a blue color, these types of sanding belts are considerably tougher than aluminum oxide belts.
+In fact, they're usually around five times tougher than their aluminum oxide counterparts.
 Zirconia belts have one considerable advantage - they're self-sharpening, which can save a ton of time for the user.
 The only downside to this is that they require a lot more force to sand things effectively, and as such, are best suited to surfaces like hardwood and metal that require heavy grinding.
 Zirconia sanding belts are mostly used in steel fabrication shops where they're the most popular choice for grinding and preparing metal.

 Ceramic Grit Sanding Belts

-Ceramic abrasives are more uniform in structure than aluminium oxide and zirconia sanding belts.
+Ceramic abrasives are more uniform in structure than aluminum oxide and zirconia sanding belts.
 Much like Zirconia belts, they are self-sharpening, however they are also the coolest grinding, which is very important when working with heat sensitive materials.
 They're able to breakdown surfaces in a controlled manner which dramatically increases the number of available applications, and are by far the longest lasting belts.
-Ceramic grit sanding belts can be used on a number of metalwork tasks, including: finishing aluminium castings, finishing stainless steel, and even aerospace-grade titanium alloys.
+Ceramic grit sanding belts can be used on a number of metalwork tasks, including: finishing aluminum castings, finishing stainless steel, and even aerospace-grade titanium alloys.

 Silicon Carbide Sanding Belts